Soubi8/jenkins/README.md

 ## GitHub repositories used for the project

-The following repositories were forked and used in this project
+The following repositories were forked and used in this project.

 ### [Solid-Realworld](https://github.com/solidjs/solid-realworld)&nbsp;&nbsp;&nbsp;&nbsp;[Realworld-Springboot-Java](https://github.com/raeperd/realworld-springboot-java)